 The first line of the function definition is called the header; the rest is called the body.
 The header has to end with a colon and the body has to be indented.
-By convention, the indentation is always four spaces (see Section 3.13).
+By convention, the indentation is always four spaces.
 The body can contain any number of statements.